Advertising murals: How to find the right collaborations?

 In Charlotte's experience, many artists build up a second identity for their commercial works and advertising murals so that they don’t get associated with this work during street art festivals, for example.

 “It’s a very personal choice.
-But of course if you don’t want to compromise on your creative freedom as a street artist, you should simply say no to collaborations, it's as simple as that.”
+But of course if you don’t want to compromise on your creative freedom as an artist, you should simply say no to collaborations, it's as simple as that.”

 Advertising murals with maximum creative freedom